 Health is defined as a state of complete physical, mental, and social wellbeing.
 A great parks system in a community can boost the well-being by providing equitable access for all residents, therefore the City of Henderson is dedicated to providing opportunities for fitness and recreation in local parks within a 10-minute walk of resident homes.

 Gallons Per Capita Per Day (GPCD) is a metric used by many communities to measure water use (consumption).
 It is an effective tool to measure conservation efficiency over time.
 GPCD varies across communities due to several factors, including differences in climate, demographics, water-use accounting practices, and economic conditions.
 The City of Henderson has achieved reductions in gross potable water use per capita with the permanent adoption of the City's water conservation regulations and enforcement practices.
 Further conservation is needed to achieve long-term conservation goals.
-The City is committed to decreasing gross potable GPCD to 216 by 2024.

 The City is committed to developing a comprehensive strategy to encourage pedestrian and bicycling modes of transportation as viable alternatives while maintaining a robust and sustainable roadway network.
 To this end, the City has adopted the goal of increasing the proximity of bike lanes.